Check out our past offerings at Beyond Form.

 The texts that inform this offering include Audre Lorde's "Uses of the Erotic", adrienne maree brown's "Pleasure Activism", and Megan M. Burke's "Love as a Hollow: Merleau-Ponty’s Promise of Queer Love". and methodology-wise, Lina Fadel's “(Re)writing the Fragmented Self".

-• Imagining A Poetic Pain Scale
+• Imagining a Poetic Pain Scale

 with Vida Adamczewski

-26th March
+26th March 2025

-6-9pm (GMT, Zoom)
+6-9pm (GMT, Zoom, recorded)

 A writing workshop with award winning disabled writer Vida Adamczewski, exploring new ways to write about pain.
 Taking place on Zoom, this is a relaxed, cameras on or off workshop with plenty of breaks and no pressure to share anything.